vipulnaik/diet-exercise-health/profile-information/physical-exercise/humming-with-intermittent-pauses-with-history.md

 least one iteration of the second bullet point shortly after.

-For frequency, I should do this in the morning before going jogging, roughly once every 4 days, determined as alternate days among days that I am not doing weight-lifting and push-ups.
+For frequency, I should do this in the morning before going jogging, roughly once every 6 days, determined as alternate days among days that I am not doing weight-lifting, push-ups, dead hang, or pull-ups.
 The exercise I'm alternating this with is [breath holds](breath-holds-with-history.md).

 ## History